 With a little patience and effort, you can exclude bats from your building permanently and successfully, without the expense of hiring a professional pest-control service.
 With a bat box, you can take advantage of the bats’ ability to control insects, while making a valuable contribution to the protection and management of these beneficial mammals.

-For more information on bats, and further details on bat boxes and bat-proofing, refer to the Penn State booklet Homeowner’s Guide to Northeastern Bats and Bat Problems, and the video “Bat-Free Belfries: A Guide to Bat-proofing” available at your Pennsylvania county extension office.
+For more information on bats, and further details on bat boxes and bat-proofing, refer to the Penn State booklet A Homeowner’s Guide to Northeastern Bats and Bat Problems, and the video “Bat-Free Belfries: A Guide to Bat-proofing,” available at your Pennsylvania county extension office.

 Bat-proofing Materials and Suppliers